Things in Scots: Running the Asset Edition – Mibbe

 Thanks for reading.
 Take care, and I hope to see you next week for more Scots on Fiction Friday!

-18 thoughts on “Things in Scots: Running the Asset Edition – Mibbe
+18 responses to “Things in Scots: Running the Asset Edition – Mibbe

 Easy as Susan 🙂